GitTools/GitVersion/README.md

 **develop**, **feature** and **pull-request** builds are considered nightly builds and as such are not in strict adherence to SemVer.

-## Repository to test

-So this project assumes you have https://github.com/Particular/GitFlowVersionTestRepo checked out to the same directory for running unit tests

-Make sure to get all remote branched using:

-for remote in `git branch -r `; do git branch --track $remote; done

 ## Release Candidates

 How do we do release candidates??
 Perhaps  tag a release branch and then count commits forward from the tag to get RC1, RC2 etc??